Genetically modified brinjal: Attempted commercialization in India

 The first agreement to develop Bt Brinjal was signed in 2005 between India's leading seed company, Maharashtra Hybrid Company, better known as Mahyco, and two agricultural universities - University of Agricultural Sciences, Dharwad (UAS) and Tamil Nadu Agricultural University (TNAU) in Coimbatore.

 An expert committee (EC-I) was set up in 2006 to examine the biosafety data presented by Mahyco.
-They concluded that while the current data demonstrated that Bt brinjal was safe and equivalent to its non-Bt counterpart, more studies were required to re-affirm the findings and further trials were needed to ascertain the benefits from Bt brinjal with respect to existing methods for pest management and pesticide reduction.
-They recommended that large scale trials be allowed to go ahead.
+They concluded that while the current data demonstrated that Bt brinjal was safe and equivalent to its non-Bt counterpart, more studies were required to re-affirm the findings, and further trials were needed to ascertain the benefits of Bt brinjal with respect to existing methods for pest management and pesticide reduction.
+They recommended that large-scale trials be allowed to go ahead.
 In 2009, a second expert committee (EC-II) examined the data from these trials.
 They concluded that adequate safety tests had been performed, stating that "the benefits of Bt brinjal event EE-I developed by M/s Mahyco far outweigh the perceived and projected risks", and advised the Genetic Engineering Appraisal Committee (GEAC) to recommend commercialization of the Bt brinjal.

 The GEAC cleared Bt brinjal for commercialization on 14 October 2009.
 Following concerns raised by some scientists, farmers and anti-GMO activists, the government of India officially announced on 9 February 2010 that it needed more time before releasing Bt brinjal, with Indian Environment Minister Jairam Ramesh saying that there is no overriding urgency to introduce Bt brinjal in India.
 On 17 February 2010, Jairam Ramesh reiterated that the centre had only imposed a moratorium on the release of transgenic brinjal hybrid, and not a permanent ban, saying that "until we arrive at a political, scientific and societal consensus, this moratorium will remain".
-Companies with any seeds of Bt brinjal will have to register the details with the government, and the National Bureau of Plant Genetic Resources (NBPGR) was made responsible for storage of all the Bt brinjal seeds in India.
+Companies with any seeds of Bt brinjal will have to register the details with the government, and the National Bureau of Plant Genetic Resources (NBPGR) was made responsible for the storage of all the Bt brinjal seeds in India.
 Independent testing labs are currently being set up.

 An irregularity was also brought to the notice of the Karnataka Biodiversity Board by Environment Support Group, a charitable trust in Bengaluru, in February 2010.
 It found that agencies accessed at least 10 brinjal varieties from Karnataka and Tamil Nadu without seeking prior consent of the National Biodiversity Authority and state biodiversity boards.
 Mahyco became India's first commercial entity to be accused of bio-piracy, or misappropriation, of local germplasm.
 In October 2013, the Indian High Court was pursuing criminal proceedings against senior officials of Mahyco-Monsanto.

 In June 2019 1,500 farmers gathered in India to protest and illegally plant GMO Brinjal seeds.
+In 2022, the GEAC again approved Bt Brinjal for commercialization, but public opposition has stopped it from being used.